King County has always

-My community raised me, and instilled in me a feeling of deep gratitude, and responsibility.
+“My community raised me, and instilled in me a feeling of deep gratitude, and responsibility.”

 Some of my most powerful memories of those years caring for him were experiencing how our community supported us.
 The White Center food bank ensured we had food to eat; the Salvation Army provided gifts in the holiday season; and time after time, neighbors showed up for us.

 In high school, I started working early to support our family.
-At 14, I worked after class at my school as a janitor to pay for tuition.
+At 14, I worked at my school as a janitor to pay for tuition.
 At 15, I took various routes of (the nearly nonexistent) public transportation to work at the IMAX theater on the waterfront.
 What would have taken me 15 minutes if I could afford a car, took me 90 minutes by bus.

 I carry these lived experiences with me to work every day.
 I carry the stories of my neighbors and community members who struggled to make ends meet, but still had capacity to support their neighbors in need.
 We built new structures to support each other, when the system wasn’t built for us.

-My community gave me a voice to advocate for my family, and so many others facing the personal impact of systemic inequality.
+“My community gave me a voice to advocate for my family and others facing the personal impact of systemic inequality.”

 I have been proud to serve on the Board of Wellspring Family Services, which helps thousands of families across King County to end the cycle of homelessness.
 I served on King County’s Office of Law Enforcement Oversight Community Advisory Committee, and was a 2018 Jackson Leadership Fellow, completing a 9-month intensive leadership program with civic leaders from across the state.

-In addition to being a State Senator and working full-time at Microsoft, I am a very proud father of three energetic children under the age of 5, and live in West Seattle with my wife, Tallie, a former special education teacher in the Highline Public School District.
+In addition to being a State Senator and working full-time at Microsoft, I am a very proud father of three energetic children under the age of 6, and live in West Seattle with my wife, Tallie, a former special education teacher in the Highline Public School District.